ccoutant/dwarf-locations/005-locations-on-stack.md

 >     The `DW_OP_composite` operator has no operands.
 It pushes a new, empty,
 >     composite location onto the stack, with an offset of 0.
 >
->     [non-normative] This operator is provided so that a new series of
+>     *This operator is provided so that a new series of
 >     piece operations can be started to form a composite location when
->     the state of the stack is unknown (e.g., following a `DW_OP_call*`
+>     the state of the stack is unknown (e.g., following a `DW_OP_call`
 >     operation), or when a new composite is to be started (e.g., rather
->     than add to a previous composite location on the stack).
+>     than add to a previous composite location on the stack).*
 >
+>
 > 2. `DW_OP_piece`
 >
 >     The `DW_OP_piece` operation takes a single operand, which is an unsigned
 >     LEB128 number.
-The number describes the size `S`, in bytes, of the piece
+The number describes the size, in bytes, of the piece
 >     of the object referenced by the location `A` on the top of the stack.
 If
 >     the piece is located in a register, but does not occupy the entire
 >     register, the placement of the piece within that register is defined by
 >     the ABI.
 >
->     [non-normative] Many compilers store a single variable in sets of
+>     *Many compilers store a single variable in sets of
 >     registers, or store a variable partially in memory and partially
 >     in registers. `DW_OP_piece` provides a way of describing how large
->     a part of a variable a particular location refers to.
+>     a part of a variable a particular location refers to.*
 >
 > 3. `DW_OP_bit_piece`
 >
 >     The DW_OP_bit_piece operation takes two operands.
 The first is an
->     unsigned LEB128 number that gives the size `S`, in bits, of the piece.
+>     unsigned LEB128 number that gives the size, in bits, of the piece.
 >     The second is an unsigned LEB128 number that gives the offset in bits
 >     from the location defined by the location `A` on the top of the stack.
 >